Best Practices

 - Scroll down past your labels on the left hand side

-- Tap "All Mail"
+- Tap "All Mail" and your complete email history will appear.

-Your complete email history appears.
 This is the simplest way to access archived Gmail on mobile.
 The search method works the same way, tap the search icon and use the same operators: -in:inbox -in:spam -in:trash

 Quick tip: If you archive an email in the Gmail app by mistake, shake your phone right away.
 Gmail might offer an undo option if you're fast enough.